maythamfahmi/CryptoNet/README.md

 [![Generic badge](https://img.shields.io/badge/support-.NET%20Standard%202.0-blue.svg)](https://github.com/maythamfahmi/CryptoNet)

 # Introduction
-:rocket: CryptoNet is simple, fast, and a lightweight asymmetric and symmetric encryption NuGet library supporting .NET Standard 2.0 and C# 8.0 for cross platforms Windows, Linux, iOS.
+:rocket: CryptoNet is simple, fast, and a lightweight asymmetric and symmetric encryption NuGet library supporting .NET Standard 2.0 and C# 8.0 for cross platforms Windows, Linux, and iOS.
 It is a 100% native C# implementation based on [Microsoft](https://docs.microsoft.com/en-us/dotnet/api/system.security.cryptography?view=net-6.0) cryptography.
 It does not depend on other libraries.